wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-security/includes/7-exercise-secure-desktop.md

 - The Remote Desktop app

 You can define and deploy VMs on Azure in several ways.
-You can use the Azure portal, a script (using the Azure Command Line Interface [CLI] or Azure PowerShell), or through an Azure Resource Manager template.
-This exercise uses the Azure CLI.
+This exercise uses the Azure Command Line Interface in Azure Cloud Shell.

-## Subtask 1: Create a Windows VM by using the Azure Command Line Interface
+### Task 1: Create a Windows VM by using the Azure Command Line Interface in the Azure Cloud Shell

 1. Sign in to the [Azure portal](https://portal.azure.com/) using your Azure credentials.

+1. You may also receive a prompt stating you have no storage mounted, prompting you to select a subscription and to create storage.
+Select your subscription and choose to **Create storage** if prompted.

+1. The **ProvisioningState : Succeeded** message should confirm successful creation of your storage.

-1. Select the PowerShell icon next to the search box.
+1. Select the Cloud Shell icon next to the search box.
 A **Welcome to Azure Cloud Shell banner** opens.

-1. Select **PowerShell**.

-1. If prompted, select **Create storage** and wait for the command prompt.
-A **Welcome to Cloud Shell** message and a command prompt window should become available.
+1. In the Azure Cloud Shell terminal window ensure Powershell is chosen as the the selected environment.
+Select **PowerShell**.

 ### Create a resource group